Top 10 Python PDF generation libraries (2025 edition)

 Example:

-This example uses a built-in font (Arial) and sets page breaks, ensuring compatibility across different systems by using consistent font handling.
+This example uses a built-in font (Arial) and sets page breaks, ensuring compatibility across different systems with consistent font handling.

 4. Optimizing performance